-\item A gapless commensurate ferromagnetic phase with $\om \sim k^2$ that breaks the translation symmetry (from condensable algebra $ \cA_{3,1}, \cA_{3,2}, \cA_{3,3} $).
-See Fig. \ref{SpinAFF} for its classical picture.
+\item A gapless commensurate ferromagnetic phase with $\om \sim k^2$ that breaks the translation symmetry from the condensable algebras $ \cA_{3,1}$, $\cA_{3,2}$, and $\cA_{3,3} $, see Fig.\ \ref{SpinAFF} for its classical picture.

-\item A gapless translation symmetric incommensurate ferromagnetic phase with a linear mode $\om \sim |k|$, and a quadratic mode $\om \sim k^2$ (from condensable algebra $ \cA_{3,4}, \cA_{3,5}, \cA_{3,6} $).
-See Fig. \ref{SpinAFCant} for its classical picture.
+\item A gapless translationally-symmetric incommensurate ferromagnetic phase that supports a mode with linear dispersion $\om \sim |k|$ and a mode with quadratic dispersion $\om \sim k^2$ from the condensable algebras $\cA_{3,4}$, $\cA_{3,5}$, and $\cA_{3,6}$, see Fig.\ \ref{SpinAFCant} for its classical picture.

-\item A gapless incommensurate ferromagnetic phase with a linear mode $\om \sim |k|$ and a quadratic mode $\om \sim k^2$, as well as translation symmetry breaking (from condensable algebra $ \cA_{1,1}$).
-See Fig. \ref{SpinAFCantF} for its classical picture.
+\item A gapless incommensurate ferromagnetic phase that supports a mode with linear dispersion $\om \sim|k|$ and a mode with quadratic dispersion $\om \sim k^2$, as well as translation symmetry breaking from the condensable algebra $ \cA_{1,1}$, see Fig.\ \ref{SpinAFCantF} for its classical picture.

 \item Gapless states, describing the critical points for the stable or unstable continuous phase transitions between the above mentioned gapped/gapless phases.
-In general, the critical points between commensurate phases have a linear dispersion $\om \sim |k|$ and are commensurate states.
-The critical points between commensurate phases and incommensurate phases have a non-linear dispersion $\om \sim |k|^\ga$, $\ga> 1$ and are commensurate states.
+In general, the critical points between commensurate phases support linear dispersion $\om \sim |k|$ and are commensurate states.
+In contrast, the critical points between commensurate phases and incommensurate phases support non-linear dispersion $\om \sim |k|^\ga$, $\ga> 1$ and are commensurate states.

 \end{enumerate} In this paper, the term ``phase'' denotes states whose properties remain robust under all symmetric perturbations.
 A stable continuous phase transition corresponds to a critical point with only one symmetric relevant operator.
 Conversely, an unstable continuous phase transition refers to a multi-critical point with two or more symmetric relevant operators.